 How well are your social media updates performing?
 Which ones get the most engagement and reach the most people?
 Which ones get you the most clicks and traffic to your website?

 One of the main things that your social media insights can tell you is how each of your updates performs.

 This can help you understand:

-Which updates help you achieve your social media marketing goals: for example, if your goal was to generate more traffic, you’ll need to identify which specific posts generated the most clicks:
+- Which updates help you achieve your social media marketing goals: for example, if your goal was to generate more traffic, you’ll need to identify which specific Facebook posts generated the most clicks:

 This information is extremely valuable because it tells you exactly what types of updates you should be sharing on your social media in order to achieve the best possible results and keep improving them, month after month.

-It’s a very simple and quick exercise that should be done at least once a month; then, with this information, you’ll be able to improve your content strategy and consequently, your results.
+It’s a very simple and quick exercise that should be done at least once a month; then, with this information, you’ll be able to improve your social media campaigns and consequently, your results.